LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 # DRY Ansible for Network Automation

-__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to provision, sketch and backup your Junos OS network without the need of manually describing the details of your topology.
+__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to provision, sketch and backup your Junos OS network without the need of manually feeding topology links and interfaces.

 This is achieved by leveraging a topology inspection role that automatically discovers and represents every links, nodes and interfaces of a particular group in the inventory file.